-The Pygmalion effect is the tendency you have to act the way that other people expect you to act.
-The pygmalion effect is ambiguous.
-It works both ways: it can influence you positively to do great things or it can influence you negatively to do poor/bad acts.
+The Pygmalion effect is the tendency of you to act the way that other people expect you to act.
+The Pygmalion effect is ambiguous.
+It works both ways: it can influence you positively to achieve great things or it can influence you negatively to perform poorly/badly.

 - Your parents are rich and enjoy living in luxurious houses with all the most expensive toys.
 They value money and prestige and they have passed those values to you.
 You then try to reach wealth and prestige above any other values at any cost including behaving unfairly/badly if necessary.

 - You allow your boss to bully you and tell you the work you complete is poor class.
-The more your boss diminishes your effort, the more likely you care less about the task and continue underperforming until you get fired.
+The more your boss diminishes your effort, the less you care about your work responsibilities and continue underperforming until you get fired.

 Tip: An employee who is treated as an “important” member of a team, will be more likely to act accordingly and put a great effort and performance for your team.
 Alternately, for example, if an employee is treated with suspicion, this person will be more likely to act in a way that justifies that perception.

 10. TUNNEL VISION

 You are so possessed to achieve a particular goal, to the point that you could leave/omit other extremely important, ethical or legal considerations out of your thinking.

-- You finally got that “dream” job, however, you later realise your efforts will be used for a product or a service that harm, sick or devalue people.
+- You finally get that “dream” job, however, you later realise your efforts will be used for a product or a service that harms people/nature/animals, sick them or devalues them.
 You were so focused on getting that job that no other thing counted.

 9. PRESSURE TO CONFORM

 When you become part of a group that engages in unethical behaviour, you are far more likely to become part of that bad behaviour or at least condone/accept their bad behaviour rather than risk standing out and reporting it to the correspondent authorities or leader in charge.